tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 You need to tell your local repo about the switch from `master` to `main`.

-TODO: Say something about what this looks like with usethis \< 2.1.0?
+In usethis v2.0.1 and earlier, we were not proactively on the lookout for a change to the default branch name in the source repository.
+Implicitly, we assumed that the user was responsible for staying current with such changes.
+The recent usethis release (v2.1.2) tries much harder to alert the user if the default branch name changes and to provide an easy way to sync up.

-### Can I just burn it all down?
+### 🔥 Can I just burn it all down? 🔥

 Yes, yes you can!